randajan/simple-app-example/README.md

 ## Work process

-The dev server automatically rebuilds and refreshes the application whenever files change.
+The development server automatically rebuilds and refreshes the application whenever files change.
 There is no need to add additional `<style>` or `<script>` elements to the `index.html` template.
 Write your code in `./src/frontend/index.js` and `./src/backend/index.js`; it will be autoloaded.

-If you need to split your project into more files, do so via ES6 module commands:
+If you need to split your project into more files, do so with ES6 module commands:

 - `import`
 - `export`